Joshua 1:10-18

 DISCUSS/CONSIDER

-1. God wanted His people to be in the land He gave them.
-Because He was not pleased with their attitude He rebuked them for their lack of faith.
-The same is true today - the Lord wants His people in the spiritual land He has given us.
-But, as with Israel, God allows us to be only as committed as we choose.
+1. God wanted His people in the land He gave them but rebuked them for their lack of faith.
+Similarly, today, the Lord desires us to be in the spiritual land He has given, but He allows us to remain only as committed as we choose.
 Are you a 100% committed Christian?
 Or are you less committed like the Trans-Jordan tribes?

-2. The two and one-half Trans-Jordan tribes lacked faith and courage.
-They admired it in others and realized its importance, but they did not avail themselves of the courage that God would have given them if they had crossed over the Jordan.
-Do you have the courage to obey all that the Lord has commanded?
-Do you have the faith and courage to believe all that God has promised?
-Or are you holding back from full commitment?
+2. The two and a half Trans-Jordan tribes lacked faith and courage, admiring it in others but not embracing it themselves.
+Do you have the courage to fully obey and trust God, or are you holding back, fearing He won’t take care of you?
 Are you afraid that God will not take care of you in every area of your life if you commit yourself to Him 100%?
 Read 2 Timothy 1:7.
 When God calls us to be 100% committed, He gives us the courage to do so.

 CHALLENGE

-1. Don't belittle a fellow believer from the two and one-half tribes.
-They fell short of all that God wanted of them and for them, but they still were God's people.
-He allowed them their choice of partial commitment.
-Some Christians may not be 100% committed, but they are not 0% committed either.
+1. Don’t belittle fellow believers from the two and a half tribes—they fell short but were still God's people.
+Some Christians may not be fully committed, but they are not completely uncommitted either.
 Where do you stand on the scale of commitment?
-Are you 100% committed in all areas of your life?
+Are you 100% committed in every area of your life?

 KEY VERSES